cmengca23/cmengca23.github.io/README.md

 <p>
 </p><h2> About Me </h2>
-I will be a postdoctoral fellow at SLMath (formerly MSRI) during the Spring 2024 semester.
+I am a postdoctoral fellow at SLMath (formerly MSRI) during the Spring 2024 semester.
 I received my PhD from Purdue in December 2023.
 My advisors are Giulio Caviglia and Linquan Ma.
 My research interests are in commutative algebra and its interactions with algebraic geometry, homological algebra and combinatorics.
-I am on the job market this fall.<br><br>
+I am on the job market this semester.<br><br>
 I worked on problems regarding the graded-irreducibility of graded modules, generic initial ideals, Boij-Soderberg theory for local cohomology tables, Lech's conjecture on multiplicities of flat local extension of Noetherian local rings, and singularities in prime characteristic.
 I have proved a new case of Lech's conjecture, and have found a way to decompose the local cohomology table of almost Cohen-Macaulay modules. <br><br>
-My recent work focuses on h-function, which is a function in a single real variable.
+My latest work focuses on h-function, which is a function in a single real variable.
 It estimates the asymptotic behaviour of the sum of an ordinary power and a Frobenius power and has connections with many important invariants in charateristic p including the Hilbert-Kunz multiplicity, the F-signature, and the F-threshold.
+Recently, I am also working on explicit computation of Hilbert-Kunz multiplicity and set-theoretic complete intersections.
 <p></p>

 <p>